Ponoi Atlantic Salmon

 Boats: Custom-made, wide-bodied, 17-foot aluminum flat-bottom type boats powered by jet units are employed.
 The boats are very stable and comfortable.

 Productive fishing water is accessible in both directions from the camp by boat, and remote beats by boat or hovercraft.
 Fishing beats are rotated.
+Opportunities for endless wading or anchoring and casting from the boat.
+Two anglers per guide and boat.

 Staff: Their thirty member staff includes 12 guides, four mechanics, six chefs, a doctor, and camp masseuse.